Italy Global Business Entities Guide Italy Joint Stock Company - Società per Azioni

 Other particularities

-Under Italian law, the S.p.A. can enter into legal mergers (whereby the company ceases to exist by operation of law and its assets are acquired under universal succession of title) and demergers of all or a portion of its assets and liabilities (with universal succession of title to the relevant assets) and conversions (changing into another form of legal entity without ceasing to exist).
+Under Italian law, the S.p.A. can enter into legal mergers (whereby the company ceases to exist by operation of law and its assets are acquired under universal succession of title) and sale of all or a portion of its assets and liabilities (with universal succession of title to the relevant assets and liabilities) and conversions (changing into another form of legal entity without ceasing to exist).

-International restructurings like the above are possible, however, only pursuant to specific legislation (cross border mergers EU regulations within the EU) or pursuant to Italian international private law.
+International restructurings like the above are possible, only in accordance with specific legislation (cross border mergers EU regulations within the EU) or pursuant to Italian international private law.

 Can this type of entity be used for a non-profit or charitable organization?